 Whether they are blasting through the earth to create new tunnels for subways or performing routine maintenance, tunnel workers do the jobs most of us cannot imagine.
 Without tunnel workers, the utilities and transportation that we all rely upon would come to an end.
 These workers often go unthanked, and their jobs are incredibly dangerous.

 Tunnel workers can suffer life-threatening injuries on the job, so methods have been developed over the years to keep them as safe as possible.
-When an accident does occur, it is important to identify how the accident could have been prevented, and if anyone was responsible for causing the accident.
+When an accident does occur, it is important to identify how the accident could have been prevented and if anyone was responsible for causing the accident.
 That is where an experienced NY workplace injury attorney can help.
-If you or a loved one has been injured while working in a tunnel, call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 right now.
+If you or a loved one has been injured while working in a New York tunnel, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 right now.

 - Suffocation: Working underground means there is less access to fresh air.
 In tight quarters, poor air quality can be extremely dangerous, causing workers to pass out, suffer brain damage, and potentially die unless they can be removed from the tunnel in time.